pmandadapu5/myappsample/README.md

-#My App
+#MyApp
-My sample app
+This is my sample app